NOTE: The AVMA endorses this policy, which was developed by the American Association of Equine Practitioners (AAEP).

-"The AAEP supports the humane and ethical use of horses in urban environments, such as mounted patrols, tourist carriages and taxi/limousine services, in accordance with federal, state and local animal protection laws.
+The AAEP supports the humane and ethical use of horses in urban environments, such as mounted patrols, tourist carriages and taxi/limousine services, in accordance with federal, state and local animal protection laws.
+Research has shown that horses in urban settings adapt easily to their surroundings.
 Horses engaged in these activities require that special working and living conditions and precautions be taken for their safety and well-being.
-Urban environments present potential health and welfare hazards that may preclude their use, such as extremes of pollution, concussion, climate and load.
+Urban environments present potential health and welfare hazards that may preclude their use, such as extremes of pollution, icy or otherwise slippery surfaces, climate and load.

-To ensure the health and welfare of horses in urban environments, they should be examined at least annually by competent equine veterinarians for body condition, freedom from lameness and disease, and appropriateness of living conditions and transport, with all findings recorded.
+To ensure the health and welfare of horses in urban environments, they should be examined at least annually by competent equine veterinarians familiar with local conditions, with regard to body condition, freedom from lameness and disease, and appropriateness of living conditions and transport, with all findings recorded.

 The equine veterinarian is the most qualified individual to manage the health care needs of the horse.
 The owners and caregivers of horses working in urban settings should have a professional relationship with a veterinary practice with equine expertise that can respond appropriately to all emergencies, including those in which humane euthanasia is required.
 In the absence of a veterinarian in such a situation, the AAEP acknowledges that it may be necessary for licensed, qualified animal control or trained law enforcement personnel to perform euthanasia using the established guidelines of the American Veterinary Medical Association.
 A veterinarian should be consulted, if possible, prior to euthanasia by a trained non-veterinarian.
 Educational programs should be developed for equine veterinarians to train law enforcement and animal control officers in horse handling, emergency assessment, and humane euthanasia.